-LG To Unveil 2020 Real 8K TV Lineup Featuring Next-Gen AI Processor At CES 2020 | 03.01.20 | finanzen.ch
+LG to Unveil 2020 Real 8K TV Lineup Featuring Next-Gen AI Processor at CES 2020 | 03.01.20 | finanzen.ch

 |

-ENGLEWOOD CLIFFS, N.J., Jan.
-2, 2020 /PRNewswire/ -- LG Electronics (LG), the company delivering the Real 8K experience, will introduce its expanded 8K TV lineup next week at CES® 2020 – eight TVs with new 77- and 65-inch class models joining LG's existing 88- and 75-inch screen sizes.
+TORONTO, Jan.
+3, 2020 /CNW/ - LG Electronics (LG), the company delivering the Real 8K experience, will introduce its expanded 8K TV lineup next week at CES® 2020 – eight TVs with new 77- and 65-inch class models joining LG's existing 88- and 75-inch screen sizes.

 The diverse 2020 lineup includes premium 88- and 77-inch class LG SIGNATURE OLED 8K TVs (models 88/77 OLED ZX) and advanced LG NanoCell TVs (models 75/65 Nano99, 75/65 Nano97, 75/65 Nano95), with every model exceeding the industry's official new 8K Ultra HD definition set by the Consumer Technology Association (CTA) with trusted independent labs such as TÜV Rheinland validating that LG SIGNATURE OLED 8K and LG 8K NanoCell TV exceed this definition.*